PraneethaML/fuber/README.md

 			- Customer has_one Ride
 			- Cab has_many Rides

 			- Rationale behind above architecture
 				- since we are not using any authentication for customers in this application, every customer is new when they want to book a cab.
 				- This is not very efficient and can be improved by having `customer has_many rides` relation

 	- Logic of the application is written in fuber_controller
 		- fuber_app/app/controllers/fuber_controller.rb

 		- Gist of each method in the controller
-			- getAvailableCabs: searches for all the available cabs in the app and 		     				returns their cab_id to the view where it is displayed
+			- getAvailableCabs: Searches for all the available cabs in the app and 		     				returns their cab_id to the view where it is displayed

-			- bookCab: takes customer source and destination location and their        			   preference for pink car as  parameters as input and returns the 			   cab that is assisgned
+			- bookCab: Takes customer source and destination location and their        			   preference for pink car as input parameters and returns the 			   	   cab that is assisgned

 		    - checkPinkCabsAvailability: It check for available pink cabs and returns a 							boolean value based on the search